 The award will be presented biennually starting in 2017 and continue in odd numbered years.
 The award consists of:

-- Complimentary registration and travel expenses (up to $1000) for the winner to attend the ASPET Annual Meeting at Experimental Biology
+- Complimentary registration and travel expenses (up to $1,000) for the awardee to attend the ASPET Annual Meeting

 - An award certificate

-- Applicant must be within 10 years of receiving their PhD
+- Candidate must be within 10 years of receiving their PhD

 - There are no restrictions on institutional affiliation, nationality or age of the candidate, but the candidate must be a member of ASPET in good standing (i.e. current year's dues must be paid prior to applying)

-- Applicant's research interests must be related to cardiovascular pharmacology, as indicated by the applicant's curriculum vitae and bibliography.
+- Candidate's research interests must be related to cardiovascular pharmacology, as indicated by the candidate's curriculum vitae and bibliography.

-- Applicant must be a first (and presenting) author of an abstract submitted for the ASPET Annual Meeting at Experimental Biology in an ASPET topic category.
+- Candidate must be a first (and presenting) author of an abstract submitted for the ASPET Annual Meeting.

 - Candidates can be self nominated or nominated by other ASPET members.

-- Final selection of the recipient will be made by the Awards Committee of the Division for Cardiovascular Pharmacology.
+Final selection of the recipient will be made by the Awards Committee of the Division for Cardiovascular Pharmacology.
 Offer of this award is contingent on submission of the candidate’s abstract to the ASPET Annual Meeting.

-Nominations shall be submitted using the ASPET Submission Portal by using the login box below.
+Nominations shall be submitted using the ASPET Award Portal by using the login box below.
 The nominations shall consist of:

-- Applicant's curriculum vitae (CV) and bibliography with the CV organized with the following sections:
+- Candidate's curriculum vitae (CV) and bibliography with the CV organized with the following sections: